AeyeOps/replicate-runner/README.md

 If you omit a version, the latest configured on Replicate is used.

 Successful runs automatically download any `FileOutput`s (images, etc.) into `output/<model>_<timestamp>/` so you can inspect results without copying URLs manually.
+Each run now gets a unique folder suffix, so multiple parallel invocations never trample each other's files.

 ### Publish LoRA to HuggingFace
 ```bash